yumimobi/YumiMediationSDKDemo-Android/SDK Changelog/iOS SDK Changelog.md

 #### V 3.4.0

-If you use the Unity plugin to access the SDK 3.4.0 version, please delete the previous version first.
+If you use the Unity plugin to access the SDK 3.4.0 version, please remove the previous version and re-access according to the latest document.

 1.Baidu SDK updated to 4.5.0.4, add advertising form of reward video